NyxBinary/nyxbinary.github.io/content/resume.md

 ---
 ## Work Experience

+*Programmer*
+- Designed and implemented unqiue software solutions tailored to specific themes, stories, and player interactions, enhancing player experience.
+- Utilized Arduino, Raspberry Pi, and other microcontrollers to create interactive props, sensors, and triggers, adding interactivity to the puzzles.
+- Ensured reliability and stability of existing software systems by performing regular maintenance, troubleshooting, and updates as needed.
+- Collaborated with cross-functional teams to brainstorm, prototype, and implement new concepts, pushing the boundaries of traditional escape room design.
+- Assisted in the setup and installation of technical components within physical spaces, ensuring seamless integration and optimal functionality.

 ### The Real Escape, Winnipeg MB |  Sept 2021 - Present
 *Facilitator*
 - Engage with clients before, during, and after their experience to ensure a positive and memorable visit.